khakhalin/Teaching/Biosem/Biosem Fall 2020 Syllabus.md

 1. About a week ahead of each seminar, I will ask the speaker to share one paper with us.
 Something that we could read, to be prepared to their talk.
 2. I'll create a separate Slack channel for each seminar, on our Slack server, and I'll post this reading there.
 I'll ask you all to read it, and also learn a bit about the speaker, and then think of what we want to ask them!
 3. I will also post a link to a one-question google form.
 To a get a credit for this session (to show that you did the reading and thought about it), please submit a reasonable honest question that you had after reading the reading on this google form.
+Please make sure to do it before the seminar starts, to guarantee that you come to the seminar prepared.
-4. If you also want me to ask this question during the Q&A session with the speaker, please post it on Slack!
-For the Q&A, I will only use questions posted on Slack.
-If you have any "personal"-style questions, about their career, plans, experiences, general life advice, or personal anecdotes - please, also post them on Slack!
+4. If you also want me to ask this question during the Q&A session with the speaker, please either post your question before 9 am on Thursday, or post it on Slack!
+Also, feel free to use Slack for "personal"-style questions, about speaker's career, plans, experiences, general life advice, or personal anecdotes!
    * ⚠️ This is the only point in this entire syllabus that is a tiny bit tricky.
 The google form response is to show that you did the reading, so it needs to be about the reading.
-The Slack questions will be asked to the speaker, so you have to be honestly interested in the answer :) On some weeks you may only post the "for-credit" question, and not the "I'm actually interested" question.
-That's OK!
-And on some weeks, the "for-credit" question and the "Please ask her this" questions may be different!
-That's also OK!
+The Slack questions may be personal :) On some weeks you may only post the "for-credit" question (GoogleForm), and not the "I'm actually interested in what you think"  (Slack) question; that's OK!
-5. During the talk, if you have any follow-up questions, please also post them on Slack.
-I will have Slack notifications appearing in the corner of my screen, and I'll keep an eye on them.
-Please don't spam with "lmao omg is it even real lol" during the talk, but other than that - please use this channel to communicate with the host :)
-6. Zoom native Q&A functionality will be disabled during the talk (it's not good enough for our purposes).
-7. If you want to ask a question "in person" (with your own voice), please raise a virtual hand on Zoom :)
+5. During the talk, you will have 3 ways to ask questions (given in order or preference):
+   * Best: ask a question "in-person", with your own voice.
+Do to so, "raise a hand"; I will see it, and will temporarily promote you to a "Question asker".
+If you updated Zoom since Summer 2020, your camera won't turn on (and in fact you cannot turn your camera on even if you want to).
+If you haven't updated Zoom since prehistorical times of Spring 2020, it may turn your camera on.
+(So better, just update Zoom :)
+   * If too shy, use the Zoom native Q&A functionality.
+   * If Q&A doesn't work for some reason, you can also post a question on Slack; I will monitor it.

 ## Grading